Antminer S9K S9SE Hash Board Repair Guide

 2. When the IO line is inserted and the test button is not pressed, there is no voltage output from DC-DC and boost.
 After pressing the test button, the PIC starts to work.
 At this time, the DC-DC outputs the voltage set by the test program of PIC jig, and boosts as it works.
 Then the jig outputs WORK, and returns to noce after computing.
 At this point, the normal voltage of each test point should be:

 CO: 1.6-1.8V, when the jig is just sent to WORK, since the CO is negative, the DC level will be lowered, and the instantaneous voltage is about 1.5V.
-RI: 1.6-1.8V, when the voltage is abnormal or too low during computing, the computing board will be abnormal or the hashrate will be zero.
+RI: 1.6-1.8V, when the voltage is abnormal or too low during computing, the hash board will be abnormal or the hashrate will be zero.

 BO: 0V when there is no computing, there will be a pulse jump between 0.1-0.3V during computing.